 - When it comes to delivering content and securing audience engagement, LinkedIn is the most effective social media platform (LinkedIn)

 - 44% of members visit LinkedIn each day (Sourcecon)

 What this means: LinkedIn is a freakin’ gold mine.
 Your eyes should light up if you’re looking for a platform to share your inbound efforts and reach senior-level influencers and decision-makers.

 There’s a gap for you to take advantage of.
 Of the 500 million total LinkedIn users and 250 million active monthly users, only three million share content on a weekly basis.

 That’s just 1% of monthly users.
 So three million users get nine billion impressions each week and they’re enjoying it because nobody else is filling that gap.
 Make sure to start sharing your inbound content on LinkedIn each and every week.

 Another big area of inbound marketing and somewhere you might already put a lot of effort into is email marketing.
-Sure, marketers tend to struggle to break through the noise and have to fight hundreds of other marketers for the audiences’ attention, but email engagement rates are high in 2020.
+Sure, marketers tend to struggle to break through the noise and have to fight hundreds of other marketers for the audiences’ attention, but email engagement rates are high.